Skip to main content

 Mountain City Picnic Area is a secluded spot that provides shore fishing access for Gold Run inlet of Deerfield Reservoir.

-Pactola Reservoir is located 15 miles west of Rapid City.
-It is the largest and deepest reservoir in the Black Hills National Forest, boasting 14 miles of shoreline and 150 foot depths on 800 acres.
+Pactola Reservoir is located 15 miles west of Rapid City and is the largest and deepest reservoir in the Black Hills National Forest.
+It features 14 miles of shoreline, depths of up to 150 feet and spans 800 acres.

-Reservoir water levels and boat ramp data can be found on the Bureau of Reclamation website for Pactola and Deerfield Reservoirs: http://www.usbr.gov/gp/boat/
+Current reservoir water levels and boat ramp data are available on the Bureau of Reclamation website for Pactola and Deerfield Reservoirs.

 Pactola Reservoir-Day Use Scenery